EricGrange/cefHtmlSnapshot/README.md

         landscape       portait (default, 0) or landscape (1) backgrounds     enable backgrounds (1) or not (default, 0)

-  --text            Specifies the source of text for .txt output, accepted values'#10
+  --text            Specifies the source of text for .txt output, accepted values
                         text (default)
                         html
                         console